New Zealand Election 2023

 "In order to ensure that every earner would receive a tax cut, ACT would also create a new Low and Middle Income Tax Offset (LMITO), starting in fiscal year 2022/23.
 This tax offset would be worth $800 per annum for all earners earning between $12,000 and $48,000.
 It would gradually grow at a rate of 8% from $0 per year for taxpayers earning $2,000 to the full $800 for taxpayers earning $12,000.
 At incomes above $48,000, the offset would abate at a rate of 8%, reaching $0 at an income of $58,000."

-However, as taxpayers in the $14,000 to $48,000 range will pay $980 extra in tax, the LMITO will not completely offset this and people in this range will be $180 per annum worse off.
+However, as taxpayers in the $14,000 to $48,000 range will pay $980 extra in tax, the LMITO will not completely offset this tax increase and people in this range will be $180 per annum worse off.
 Any claim that "every earner would receive a tax cut" with the LMITO alone is incorrect.

 Those on the minimum income will pay an extra $980 per annum in tax without the LMITO, or $180 extra with the LMITO.
 Those on the living wage will pay an extra $197 per annum in tax without the LMITO but will be $102 per annum better off with the LMITO.